awinkler/ue4_towr/README.md

 ## Visualize Legged Robot Trajectories with Unreal Engine
 The goal of this project was to exlore the capabilities of Game Engines for fancy robot motion visualization.
 The Trajectories were generated with [towr](https://github.com/ethz-adrl/towr), but any trajectories specified through endeffector and base positions can be used.
 Unreal's internal Inverse Kinematics function calculates the corresponding joint angles.
 I built the level using assets from the free Unreal Slum Environment.
-Hope you like it!
+Hope you like it :)

 **Youtube:** *https://youtu.be/zXK70yU8tw0*